-TOPLarge Seal Script – The Origin of Chinese Character
+Large Seal Script – The Origin of the Chinese Character

-In Chinese mythology, Chinese characters were first created by Cang Jie (dates unknown) under the teaching of Huangdi (the Yellow Emperor) (dates unknown).
-Archeological finds show that the earliest Chinese characters are known as the “Oracle Bone Script” (inscription on oracle bones) of the Shang dynasty.
+According to Chinese mythology, Chinese characters were first created by Cang Jie (dates unknown) under the teaching of Huangdi (the Yellow Emperor) (dates unknown).
+Archeological finds show that the earliest Chinese characters are known as the “Oracle Bone Script” of the Shang Dynasty.

 “Oracle Bone Script” refers to the characters engraved on tortoise shells and animal bones which were unearthed from the Shang remains at Xiaotun Village in Anyang, Henan.
-Most of these inscriptions are records of divination and omen.
+Most of these inscriptions are records of divinations and omens.

-”Bronze Scripts” are found on bronze wares of the Western Zhou dynasty, Spring Autumn and Warring States periods, which are usually records of important political events or wars.
-As the characters on bronzes are engraved by awl (or casted), the strokes often appear as long and sharp lines.
+”Bronze Scripts” are found on bronze wares of the Western Zhou Dynasty, and Spring Autumn and Warring States periods, which were usually records of important political events or wars.
+As the characters on bronzes were engraved by awl (or casted), the strokes often appear as long and sharp lines.